-- To provide adequate knowledge on time response analysis of systems and steady state error calculations. - To educate the necessity for frequency domain analysis using numerous plots. - To provide knowledge on the design procedure of compensators and its applications. - To provide knowledge on state space approach, state of systems, controllers and observers for different processes. - To enhance knowledge on stability analysis of multivariable processes.
+- To analyze the system modeling and various methods of representation. - To provide adequate knowledge on time response analysis of systems and steady state error calculations. - To educate the necessity for frequency domain analysis using numerous plots. - To provide knowledge on the design procedure of compensators and its applications. - To provide knowledge on state space approach, state of systems, controllers and observers for different processes. - To enhance knowledge on stability analysis of multivariable processes.